e2nIEE/pandapower-qgis/README.md

 | max_loading_percent | float   |               |                                   |
 | pp_index            | integer | None          | these might change after export   |

+To change the feature's position through mouse clicks:
+click on the desired layer → activate layer editing mode → select the Move Feature tool

+Click on the feature and then click on the desired location to change the feature's position.
+When the layer editing mode is deactivated, the changes can be saved, and a backup file will be created to preserve the previous data.
+---

+### run pandapower network
+![import icon][run_icon]

+#### • RunPP Options
+Here you can configure the options required for running pandapower network.

+- Function: various run functions can be selected.
+- Parameter(**kwargs): You can directly input parameters in the following formats.
+	- key1=value1, key2=value2
+	- {'key1': 'value1', 'key2': value2}
+	- key1='value1', key2=value2
+- Note: If you enter an incorrect parameter name, the function will run with the default value for that parameter.
+- Network initialization method: auto, flat, results

+---

 ### export to pandapower
 ![export icon][export_icon]